SchmollerLab/Cell_ACDC/README.md

 We combined the currently **best available neural network models** (such as [YeaZ](https://www.nature.com/articles/s41467-020-19557-4) and
 [Cellpose](https://www.nature.com/articles/s41592-020-01018-x)) and we complemented them with a **fast and intuitive GUI**.

 We developed and implemented several smart functionalities such as **real-time continuous tracking**, **automatic propagation** of error correction, and several tools to facilitate manual correction, from simple yet useful **brush** and **eraser** to more complex flood fill (magic wand) and Random Walker segmentation routines!
+See below how it compares to other popular tools available.

 Cell-ACDC automatically computes **several single-cell numerical features** such as cell area and cell volume, plus the mean, max, median, sum and quantiles of any additional fluorescent channel.
 It even performs background correction, to compute the **protein amount and concentration**!